Chris00/ocaml-interval/README.md

   so this is the library of choice for computer assisted proofs.

 - `interval_intel`: use Intel FPU instructions with directed rounding to implement interval operations.
-It is faster than `interval_crlibm` but the Intel FPU operations may not always be correctly rounded for, say, trigonometric functions.
+However, the Intel FPU operations may not always be correctly rounded for, say, trigonometric functions.

   `interval_intel` uses assembly code to compute all operations with proper rounding, and currently **ONLY** works on Intel processors.